kenyanthugger/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy_html - copies all html files from current working directory 100-lets_move - moves all files beggining with an uppercase letter to the directory /tmp/u 101- clean emacs - deletes all files in th current working directory that end with the character ~
+14-copy_html - copies all html files from current working directory 100-lets_move - moves all files beggining with an uppercase letter to the directory /tmp/u 101- clean emacs - deletes all files in th current working directory that end with the character ~ 102-tree - creates the directories welcome/ , welcome/to/ and welcome/to/school in the current directory